 Updated 1999-03: Captions have been added.
 My journal-taking abilities on this trip were lacking and now that it is many years later, trying to pinpoint the exact location of many of these photos is proving to be difficult.
-These photos are arranged chronologically (according to my negatives) which should make this task easier.
+These photos are arranged chronologically, according to my negatives.

-Technical Notes:: The photos were taken using my Pentax ME Super 35mm camera.
+Technical Notes: The photos were taken using my Pentax ME Super 35mm camera.
 The prints were scanned more than five years later, but they had already started to turn brown in color.
-I've attempted to run these through some color correction using Photoshop to restore some of the blues, however, it's clear that I have not quite found the correct RGB correction values.
+I've attempted to run these through some color correction to restore the blues and greens.

 This is just one of the many spectacular views on this trek from Pokhara to Jomsom.
 This was self-guided, self-supported tour that I did along with CRL's own Leslie Davies.
 This trip has the unique distinction of being the best vacation I have ever taken.
 And to think that I never would have done this trek if it wasn't for Leslie twisting my arm enough for me to eventually cave in (I'm a wimp anyway).